+NC Early Intervention Program

+Annual Performance Report

 What is an Annual Performance Report (APR)?

-The federal Office of Special Education Programs (OSEP) monitors states to ensure that early intervention services are provided according to the Individuals with Disabilities Education Act (IDEA) Part C. As part of this monitoring process, states must submit a six-year State Performance Plan

-(SPP).
-Annually, states report on their progress toward meeting the 11 indicator targets previously described in their SPPs.
+The federal Office of Special Education Programs (OSEP) monitors states to ensure that early intervention services are provided according to the Individuals with Disabilities Education Act (IDEA) Part C. As part of this monitoring process, states must submit a six-year State Performance Plan (SPP).
+Annually, states report on their progress toward meeting the 14 indicator targets previously described in their SPPs.
 What is the significance of the indicators?

-OSEP has identified 11 indicators by which states can measure the effectiveness of their Part C services.

-These indicators are the cornerstones for ensuring that:

-- early intervention services are being provided according to federal and state regulations. - infants and toddlers and their families are receiving high quality early intervention supports and services.
+OSEP has identified four monitoring priorities and 14 indicators by which states can measure the effectiveness of their Part C services.
+The 14 indicators are the cornerstones for ensuring that: - early intervention services are being provided according to federal and state regulations. - infants and toddlers and their families are receiving high quality early intervention supports and services.
+Some of these improvements include increasing access to community-based providers and creating an initiative that will look at the Part C early intervention system to address statewide policies and procedures which can enhance performance.
+Indicator 12 is not applicable to NC, as Part C due processes are used.
+The APR Process Children's Developmental Services Agencies (CDSAs) submit APR data to Early Intervention Branch, who compiles the data into a statewide APR for OSEP

-How will the APR be used?
+OSEP reviews state APRs, compiles results and submits a comprehensive report to Congress How will the APR be used?

 This information is used largely for quality improvement purposes and to determine compliance with federal and state regulations.
 Through analyzing data, setting annual targets and tracking progress, the Early Intervention Branch identifies areas that need improvement and develops concrete plans to address those concerns.
+How can I use the APR?